 For shampoo and conditioner, I switch off between Kristin Ess' The One and Oribe's Bright Blonde range.
 Ess' signature set smells amazing and is great for everyday, while Oribe's luxe combination always refreshes my color.

-During the winter, my hair can get dry and stat-icy, which is when I'll switch to Davines Love products, the best I've found for replenishing.
+During the winter, my hair can get dry and stat-icy, which is when I'll switch to Davines smoothing products, the best I've found for replenishing.

 Once I've safely extracted myself from the shower and wrap my hair up in a lusciously fluffy Brooklinen towel for ten minutes or so, I get to work adding a few key products before my hair dries.
 The goal: to ultimately combat breakage and frizz while adding a bit of texture, which is especially important as the week goes on.
 I tend to rub a generous pump of Ouai Hair Oil into the ends of my hair while damp (though I'll also use it to tame any residual flyaways once dry too).

 Next, I'll generously spray both the top and underside of my hair with Bumble and bumble's Surf Spray.
 I try to avoid the ends of my hair to keep them from drying out, but the mid-section, up to the last half inch or so is all fair game.
 I mostly skip heat tools, but if I'm in a rush, I'll gently blow dry my hair until it's lightly damp — I never go for a full dry.

 Though I find that a little sweat during the week usually doesn't leave my hair looking too limp, there are times when I hit day six or seven and the roots start to look a bit dark and sad.
 That's when I'll add a little extra lift with Amika dry shampoo.
 If absolutely necessary, I'll quickly run my GHD flat iron through my hair too for a sleek look, and pull it back into a ponytail — it's an easy way to hide the fact that my locks aren't as luscious as they were on day one.